Forfar: Public services

-Forfar and the surrounding area is supplied with water by Scottish Water from Lintrathen and Backwater reservoirs in Glen Isla.
+Forfar and the surrounding area are supplied with water by Scottish Water from Lintrathen and Backwater reservoirs in Glen Isla.
 Electricity distribution is by Scottish Hydro Electric plc, part of the Scottish and Southern Energy group.

 Waste management is handled by Angus Council.
 From June 2014, there has been a comprehensive recycling service in place, succeeding the more limited kerbside recycling scheme introduced in 2005.
 Recyclable waste (encompassing paper, card, cans, plastics and glass) is now collected fortnightly, on alternate weeks with non-recyclable waste, with households having separate bins for each purpose.
-(Garden and food waste are also collected for separate processing.)
-Roughly two-thirds of non-recyclable material is sent to landfill at Angus Council's site at Lochhead, Forfar and the remainder sent for incineration (with energy recovery) outside the council area.
+Garden and food waste are also collected for separate processing.
+Roughly two-thirds of non-recyclable material is sent to landfill at Angus Council's site at Lochhead, Forfar, and the remainder sent for incineration (with energy recovery) outside the council area.

 A recycling centre is located at Queenswell Road.
 Items accepted include, steel and aluminium cans, cardboard, paper, electrical equipment, engine oil, fridges and freezers, garden waste, gas bottles, glass, liquid food and drinks cartons, plastic bottles, plastic carrier bags, rubble, scrap metal, shoes and handbags, spectacles, textiles, tin foil, wood and yellow pages.
 Angus council publishes details of where and how each product is processed.
 There are also glass banks at the Abbeygate and Tesco car parks.
 The Angus Council area had a recycling rate of 34.7% in 2007/08.

 Healthcare is supplied in the area by NHS Tayside.
 The nearest hospitals with accident and emergency departments are Arbroath Infirmary and Ninewells Hospital, Dundee.
 Primary Health Care in Forfar is supplied by several practices, based at Ravenswood Surgery on New Road, Academy Medical Centre in Academy Street and Lour Road Group Practice.
-Forfar, along with the rest of Scotland is served by the Scottish Ambulance Service.
+Forfar, along with the rest of Scotland, is served by the Scottish Ambulance Service.

-As from April 2013, law enforcement is provided by Police Scotland and Forfar is served by Scottish Fire and Rescue Service.
+Since April 2013, law enforcement is provided by Police Scotland and Forfar is served by Scottish Fire and Rescue Service.